Obscureagain/pandas-demo/README.md

   <br>
 </h1>

-<h4 align="center">A simple project using 2022 Stack Overflow survey data to demonstrate Python basics using venv, Pandas, Git, Git Bash, Git Hub and Markdown.
+<h4 align="center">A simple project using 2022 Stack Overflow survey data to demonstrate Python basics using venv, Pandas, Git, Git Bash, GitHub and Markdown.

 <p align="center">
   <a href="#key-features">Key Features</a> •